holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 4.3.2 Communication & Restoration

 Upon taking Individual Action, you must explain your action and the intent behind it to any Partner who fills a Role that may be significantly impacted.
 Upon the request of any of those Partners, you must also take any reasonable additional actions to assist in resolving any Tensions created by your Individual Action.

 If your Individual Action was effectively acting within another Role, or violated a Domain or a Policy, then you must cease from continuing to take similar Individual Action upon request of whoever normally controls that Role, Domain, or Policy, or upon request of the Lead Link of the Circle holding the affected entity.

 #### 4.3.3 Clarifying Governance

-If your Individual Action is an instance of a recurring activity or ongoing function needed by a Circle, and that activity or function is not already explicitly called for by the Circle’s Governance, then you must take follow-up steps to remove that gap.
-You can do this by proposing Governance to cover the need, or by doing something else to remove the need for this activity or function to happen in the first place.
+If your Individual Action is an instance of a recurring activity or ongoing function needed by a Circle, and that activity or function is not already explicitly called for by the Circle’s Governance, then you must take follow-up steps to remove that gap: You can do this by proposing Governance to cover the need, or by doing something else to remove the need for this activity or function to happen in the first place.

 #### 4.3.4 Priority of Corollary Requirements

 After taking Individual Action, you must normally prioritize doing the corollary requirements defined in this section higher than doing any of your regular work.
 However, the Lead Link of whatever Circle fully contains all Roles that were significantly impacted by your action may still change this default priority.

 ## Article V: Adoption Matters

 ### 5.1 Ratifiers Cede Authority

 By adopting this Constitution, the Ratifiers cede their authority to govern and run the Organization or direct its Partners, and may no longer do so except through authority granted to them under the Constitution’s rules and processes.
 However, as an exception to this rule, the Ratifiers may continue to hold and exercise any authority that they do not have the power to delegate, such as anything required by policies outside of their control, or by the Organization’s bylaws.

 ### 5.2 Anchor Circle

 Upon adopting this Constitution, the Ratifiers must establish an initial Circle to express the overall Purpose of the Organization.
 This **_“Anchor Circle”_** becomes the broadest Circle in the Organization, and automatically controls all Domains that the Organization itself controls.

 #### 5.2.1 Links to Anchor Circle

 The Ratifiers may appoint an initial Lead Link of the Anchor Circle.
 Alternatively, the Ratifiers may leave the Anchor Circle without a Lead Link, and create one or more initial Cross Links to the Anchor Circle in lieu of a Lead Link.

 #### 5.2.2 Acting Without a Lead Link

 If the Anchor Circle has no Lead Link, all decisions that normally require Lead Link authority become valid outputs of the Circle’s Governance Process.
 Any Role within the Circle may thus exercise Lead Link authority by proposing a decision as a Governance change for the Circle, using the process and rules in Article III.

 Further, in an Anchor Circle with no Lead Link, the normal authority of Roles to autocratically impact Circle Domains (per Section 2.1.2) is revoked.
 Instead, the Circle’s Roles may only impact its Domains if a Policy explicitly allows the impact, or, alternatively, by proposing the action using the Circle’s Governance Process, exactly as described above for exercising Lead Link authority.

 #### 5.2.3 Organization’s Purpose

 The Anchor Circle is automatically accountable for discovering and expressing the Purpose of the overall Organization.
 The Purpose of the Organization is the deepest creative potential it can sustainably express in the world, given all of the constraints acting upon it and everything available to it.
 That includes its history, current capacities, available resources, Partners, character, culture, business structure, brand, market awareness, and all other relevant resources or factors.

 The Anchor Circle’s Lead Link inherits this Accountability by default, and may capture and update the Purpose to express this Accountability.

 If the Anchor Circle has no Lead Link, this Accountability automatically falls upon each Cross Link to the Anchor Circle instead, and any of them may update the Purpose by proposing the update via the Circle’s Governance Process.

 #### 5.2.4 Updating the Anchor Circle

 The Lead Link of the Anchor Circle has the authority to name the Circle, clarify its Domains, and add or modify its Accountabilities.

 The Lead Link of the Anchor Circle may also appoint his or her own replacement as desired, unless otherwise specified by the Ratifiers.

 #### 5.2.5 No Super-Circle